marwinkirchhofs/m_code_manager/restructurization.md

           finnicky
     * [x] one repo per codemanager
     * [x] per codemanager: one repo for scripts, one for templates
+    * [ ] command to explicitly download the template and other remote repos (is important because you might be on a system where you either don't have root access, or you don't want a random git repo to clutter the /etc/share.
+          idea: instantiate every codemanager.
+Then for each of them, create/update the local copy of all specified repos for the project command, as well as the template repo
 * [ ] Others
-    * [ ] pretty sure you'll need some sort of xdg config file
+    * [x] pretty sure you'll need some sort of xdg config file
-    * [ ] mechanism to get the timestamp of the commit that mcm itself is on
+    * [x] mechanism to get the timestamp of the commit that mcm itself is on
-    * [ ] update the auto-completion: it also needs to check for functions available through GitUtil - that's safe, because every codemanager has a GitUtil, so if the codemanager doesn't have the command itself, it can fall through to git_util
+    * [x] update the auto-completion: it also needs to check for functions available through GitUtil - that's safe, because every codemanager has a GitUtil, so if the codemanager doesn't have the command itself, it can fall through to git_util
+    * [ ] Installation
 * [ ] Repo Integration
-    * [ ] figure out where the templates repos should go. /opt?
+    * [x] figure out where the templates repos should go. /opt?
 Needs to be somewhere where you have write permissions, or can obtain some.
 Would that be /etc?
         * most likely that location will also be used for local mirrors of extra repos (see below for sim util and sim axi)
-    * [ ] mechanism to check if a certain repo is already cloned, if so if the current commit is the newest one, or older than a specified commit/version/branch.
+    * [x] mechanism to check if a certain repo is already cloned, if so if the current commit is the newest one, or older than a specified commit/version/branch.
 If it is older, query for updating
         * that mechanism needs to be fail-safe for the case that you're not online
-            * it would make sense if that could fall back to a local repo
+            * [ ] it would make sense if that could fall back to a local repo
               - imagine you just want to generate a testbench, but you can't because the sim util pkg is only in an online repo, that'd be stupid